norla/exp-kafka-listener/README.md

 ### Autocommit scenario ignoring beckpressure

 The simplest and fastest of consuming messages.
-Backpressure is not dealt with so if consumtion is slow lots of messages are be left hanging in-flight and likely not redelivered in case of crashes/restarts.
+However ackpressure is not dealt with so if consumtion is slow many messages left hanging in-flight and likely not redelivered in case of crashes/restarts.

 ```js